nonoesp/Notes-Git/README.md

 ### Git

-`git add .` add new and modified files to the commit
+`$ git add .` add new and modified files to the commit

-`git add -u` add deleted files to the commit
+`$ git add -u` add deleted files to the commit

 ### Terminal